apoorvasrinivasan26/p8105_hw2_as5697/DS_HW2.md

 |----------:|
 |  0.3770492|

-We can infer that 37.7% of stations with entrance don't have vending machines.
+We can infer that **37.7%** of stations with entrance don't have vending machines.

 *Reformating the data*

+The code chunk below contains the code for reformating data so route number and route name are distinct variables using separate funtion then then further cleaning by removing a column using select.

 ``` r
 nyc_transit = gather(nyc_transit, key = route_number, value = route_name, route1:route11) %>%